ezeBalsamo/Yugi-Academy/docs/how-to/how-to-use.md

 ## Change Password

-After clicking change password button, you will be redirected to a page where you can change user password.
+Clicking change password button, you will take you to a change password page.

 ### Information required to change password